Sharjeel Imam

-Sharjeel Imam (born 1988) is an Indian student activist from Kako village of Jehanabad, Bihar, known for alleged hate speech against India in the Citizenship Amendment Act Protests.
-He had completed his B.Tech. and M.Tech. from IIT-Bombay and joined Jawaharlal Nehru University in 2013 for completing his master's degree in Modern History and in 2015 he started Ph.D. from the same university.
-He was charged with sedition by five states of India.
-He was arrested by Delhi Police on 28 January 2020, who alleged that his speech promoted enmity among people that led to riots in Jamia Millia Islamia.
+Sharjeel Imam (born 1988) is an Indian student activist from Kako village of Jehanabad, Bihar.
+He is known for his allegedly inflammatory speeches made during anti-Citizenship Amendment Act (CAA) protests which led to his arrest under sedition.

 Early life and education

 Sharjeel Imam was born in 1988 at Kako village of Jehanabad district, Bihar.
 His father Akbar Imam was a politician; his mother Afshan Rahim is a homemaker, and his brother Muzzammil Imam is a social activist.
-Akbar Imam was a Janata Dal (United) 's candidate in the Jehanabad constituency in the 2005 assembly election.
+Akbar Imam was a Janata Dal (United) candidate in the Jehanabad constituency in the 2005 assembly election.
 In 2014, Akbar died of cancer after an illness lasting many years.

-Sharjeel Imam started school in 1994; he was considered a bibliophile by his teachers.
-He did his schooling from a missionary school in Patna, and later, Delhi Public School, Vasant Kunj.
+Sharjeel Imam started school in 1994 and was considered a bibliophile by his teachers.
+He was schooled at a missionary school in Patna, and later, Delhi Public School, Vasant Kunj.
 After completing high school in 2006, he studied computer engineering at the Indian Institute of Technology Bombay.
-After graduation, he spent two years in Bengaluru, where he joined a software company.
-In 2013, he joined Jawaharlal Nehru University to complete his master's degree in Modern History and started PhD in 2015 from the same university.
+After graduation, he spent two years in Bangalore, where he joined a software company.
+In 2013, he joined Jawaharlal Nehru University in New Delhi to complete his master's degree in Modern History and started PhD in 2015 from the same university.